-Vigil of the Feast of the Assumption of Mary,
+Vigil of the Assumption of Mary, August 14

 The "ark of the Lord" in this account means an ornate, portable chest.
 In it the Israelites carried the stone tablets on which Moses had inscribed their covenant with God.
 We often speak of it as "the ark of the covenant."
 It was Israel's most sacred object.